TheKrystalShip/KGSM/docs/managing_game_servers.md

 ### Option 2: Systemctl

-If `USE_SYSTEMD` is enabled in the `config.ini` file, then the instance will have been configured to run using `systemctl`.
+If `USE_SYSTEMD` is enabled in `config.ini`, the instance will be configured to run as a `systemctl` service.

-Example commands:
+Example command:

 ```sh
 sudo systemctl start <instance>